-One of the movie's original locations was a historic, grand hotel in Muskoka, Ontario, Canada - the 100-year-old Windermere House.
+One of the movie's original locations was a historic, grand hotel in Muskoka, Ontario, the one hundred-year-old Windermere House.
 During filming, however, the hotel caught fire and burned to the ground.
 The heat from the film lights were initially blamed for causing the blaze, but it was never proven that the lights started the fire.

 The resort Windemere House in the Muskoka region of Ontario, Canada burned down while filming scenes there.
-Production company had to rework the scenes in Collingwood, Ontario.
+The production company had to re-work the scenes in Collingwood, Ontario.
 Windemere House has since been rebuilt.

 The film is famous for being one of the three big-budget films that came out of indie studio New Line Cinema in 1996, and underperformed.
 The other two were The Island of Dr. Moreau (1996) and Last Man Standing (1996).
 Up until their releases, New Line Cinema had specialized in low-to-medium-budgeted genre pictures.